 13. Tax relief on your mortgage

 You can claim tax relief on the interest on a mortgage you take out to buy a rental property – even if it the rental property is abroad.
 This relief will be reduced from April 2017 onwards.

 14. Reduce CGT on a rental property

 Landlords are normally liable for CGT when they sell a rental property.
-If it has been your main home at some time in the past, you can claim tax relief for the last three years of ownership.
+If it has been your main home at some time in the past, you can claim tax relief for the last eighteen months of ownership.

 Pay less tax on savings and investments